 EHVA is structured into 12 work packages:

-EATG is involved in providing community input in the therapeutic vaccine trials, and in the scientific committee and the data and safety monitoring board (DSMB); EATG is also a community partner in ensuring community feedback to the scientific developments within the project.
+EATG is involved in providing community input in the therapeutic vaccine trials, in the scientific committee and the data and safety monitoring board (DSMB) as well as in dissemination and exploitation.
+EATG is also a community partner in ensuring community feedback to the scientific developments within the project.